Maboroshy/midi-scripter/README.md

 scripting of MIDI, Open Sound Control (OSC), keyboard and mouse input and output with Python.

-MIDI Scripter listens to the input ports and feeds incoming messages to subscribed callables (functions, methods, etc.).
-These callables or any other Python code can send modified or created messages with output ports.
+MIDI Scripter monitors input ports and processes incoming messages by sending them to subscribed callables such as functions or methods.
-MIDI Scripter can act as a proxy to filter, transform and convert the input.
+These callables, along with any other Python code, can send out modified or newly created messages through output ports.
+Essentially, MIDI Scripter serves as a proxy that can filter, transform, and convert incoming data.

-MIDI Scripter includes customizable GUI for message logging, coding assistance and GUI controls and indicators to use in scripts.
+In addition, MIDI Scripter features a customizable graphical user interface (GUI) that provides message logging, coding assistance, and various controls and indicators to use in the script.

 An octave transposer with GUI controls in 10 lines of code: